triitium/BLE_SQLAcquisition/README.md

 docker compose up --build
 ```

-2. Two containers will start:
+2. The container will start:
-   - `database` (PostgreSQL 15 instance)
    - `ble_proxy` (Rust BLE acquisition service)

-3. Ensure the `ble_proxy` container has access to your BLE adapter by updating the `devices` section in `docker-compose.yml`.
+3. Ensure the `ble_proxy` container has access to your BLE adapter by updating the `devices` section in `docker-compose.yaml`.
 Example:

 ```yaml
 devices: